raintank/raintank-docker/README.md

 ./launch_dev.sh
 ```

-- connect to your new install in a broswer using at http://localhost:3000/.
+- You can log into Grafana at http://localhost:3000/.
 The default user is 'admin' and the default password is 'admin'
+- enable the worldping app through the grafana menu, under 'Plugins' and then 'Apps' tab, using key `changeme`.
+This imports the dashboards, sets up the metrictank datasource, and activates a worldping plugin which you can play with.
+But often all we use it for is the side-effect of having the `raintank` datasource be created, which queries metrictank (through graphite-api).
+So if you want to store data in metrictank and visualize it, just enable WorldPing to have the datasource.
+- logs will be in the `logs` directory.
+- You can attach to the screen session with 'screen -r raintank'.
+To navigate between all of the screen windows press 'CTRL-a then "' (double quote).
+This will provide the list of windows running, use the arrow keys to select the desired window then press enter.
 - to shut the stack down again, run `./stop_dev.sh`

 When stuff goes wrong